Three Primary Objectives of TSAS:

 We support the development of academically excellent and policy relevant research in multiple ways: (1) by directly funding small and major research projects (watch for our calls for proposals); (2) running regular workshops and smaller consultations designed to bring together researchers, security analysts, policy and law enforcement officials; (3) offering a week-long Summer Academy on terrorism and counter-terrorism for graduate students and junior government officials; (4) providing funding support for relevant graduate student research; and (5) keeping our extensive network of research affiliates, and the public, better informed about other relevant publications, news stories, conferences, and funding opportunities, through our web site, newsletters, and tweets.

-Led by a consortium of thirteen Canadian Universities, TSAS is funded by a Partnership Grant from the Social Sciences and Humanities Research Council of Canada and a Contribution Agreement with Public Safety Canada.
-We are an independent academic organization and neither an arm of the government of Canada nor an advocacy group.
+The TSAS Network is located at the University of Waterloo and funded by a Partnership Grant from the Social Sciences and Humanities Research Council of Canada.
+We are an academic research network with many participating partners, including government agencies.
+We are neither an arm of the government of Canada nor an advocacy group.
 We seek to provide a platform for the critical yet balanced discussion of issues related to terrorism, security, and their impact on society, from multiple perspectives.